Skip to main content

 Throttling controls how quickly messages are sent out.

-Type your message in the text field.
-Include the opt-out phrase Text STOP to unsubscribe at the end so the broadcast stays compliant.
+For SMS and MMS, include the opt-out phrase Text STOP to unsubscribe at the end so the broadcast stays compliant.
 Click Next when you're done.

 5. Review credits